 What Is a Cybersecurity Risk Assessment?

-As the term implies, a cybersecurity risk assessment is the assessment of cyber risks across an organization.
-It identifies all important data and devices within the assessed organization and determines whether they are protected against cybercriminals.
-The outcome of the assessment is then used to enhance the organization’s security posture so that it can better face current and future threats.
+As the term implies, a cybersecurity risk assessment assesses cyber risks across an organization.
+It identifies all essential data and devices within the assessed organization and determines whether they are protected against cybercriminals.
+The assessment outcome is then used to enhance the organization’s security posture so that it can better face current and future threats.

 Why Are Cybersecurity Risk Assessments Worth the Money?